mozilla/browserid/docs/ATTRIBUTE_CERTS.md

 ### 4.5.
 Attribute selector dialog

 The attribute selector dialog (resources/static/dialog/js/modules/select_disclosable_scopes.js) displays a list of checkboxes containing the display name of each available attribute certificate.
 An available attribute certificate is a certificate that we have and that the RP has indicated it desires or that we have previously disclosed.
-(The RP may request all available attributes by including "*" in `experimental_optionalScopes`.)
+(The RP may request all available attributes by including "*" in `experimental_voluntaryScopes`.)

-Any attributes passed by the RP in `experimental_requiredScopes` will be checked by default.
+Any attributes passed by the RP in `experimental_essentialScopes` will be checked by default.
 Previously disclosed attributes that are no longer required will be unchecked.

 The selected attributes are ultimately passed to `BrowserID.User.getAssertion()`.